Frequently Asked Questions...

 The Innovator provides great performance and economic operation and low initial cost that make personal aviation practical.
 The styling, safety and comfort features make it cool.

-The factory builder assist reduces the time it takes to build it by over 80%, and combined programs cut total cost of owning and operating an airplane drastically.
+The factory builder assist reduces the time it takes to build by over 80%, and combined programs cut total cost of owning and operating an airplane drastically.

 How much is the Innovator™ Aircraft going to cost?

 The Signature Edition Innovator aircraft is $147,890 turn key including factory builder assist, completion and transition training.
 You build your airframe in 2-3 weeks with factory completion to flight ready status in 3 months or less.
 Top of the line Pro-IFR Innovator is still under $210,000.